kakwa/puppet-auto_update/README.md

 Default is `'false'`, it will only log start of the update and the result according to the return code of the update command.

-Currently `log_updated_packages` only works on aptitude based distribution.

 Launch manually
 ---------------